A Hierarchy of Spectral Gap Certificates for Frustration-Free Spin Systems: The method

-The condition in \cref{eq:gap_condition} allows us to formulate the gap estimation problem as an optimization problem, which truns out to be a semidefinite program (SDP).
+The condition in \cref{eq:gap_condition} allows us to formulate the gap estimation problem as an optimization problem, which turns out to be a semidefinite program (SDP).

 under the condition that the ground state energy of $H$ is zero.
 The optimal value of this SDP is exactly the energy of the first excited state of $H$.
-Additionally, at the optimal solution, both the ground state and the first excited state space of $H$ lie in the ground state space of $H^2-\Delta H$.
+Additionally, at the optimal solution, both the ground state and the first excited state space of $H$ lie in the ground state space of $H^2-\Delta_N H$.

 In the general case, solving this SDP is as hard as exactly diagonalizing the Hamiltonian, since this problem imposes a positivity constraint on a matrix of size $(d^N\times d^N)$.
 As $N$ increases, very quickly it becomes computationally intractable to solve.
-In the following, we show how to relax this problem.
+In the upcoming section, we show how to relax the problem of computing exact spectral gaps.
 The resulting relaxation is a \textit{local}, $n$-body, problem the solution to which is a lower bound on the gap of $N$ site periodic system for all $N \geq 2n$, and therefore holds for the infinite system as well.